How to Find and Source RFPs

 Additionally, browsing social networks can also help identify new organizational players in your industry.
 Then, by searching the procurement sections of these new targets’ websites, you may be able to identify new RFPs directly that others may have missed.

-You may find, however, that your RFP search requires more time, resources, or experience than you and your team are able to give.
-If that is the case, don’t hesitate to reach out and ask for help.
+You may find, however, that your RFP search requires more time, resources or experience than you and your team are able to give.
+If that’s the case, don’t hesitate to reach out and ask for help.
 At The Bid Lab, we not only assist our clients in finding RFPs that strategically align with their business needs, but we also help manage their responses to ensure a win-worthy response.

 If you’re interested in learning more about what we do, contact us today for a complimentary consultation.